bluewaysw/pcgeos/TechDocs/Markdown/Concepts/cgetsta.md

 out by the application (changing the color to blue and gold, respectively).
 Although the application does not have to instantiate, draw, or otherwise modify the trigger objects, it must handle messages sent out by them when they are pressed by the user.
-This is discussed below, under "Changing the Text Color."
+This is discussed below, under ["Changing the Text Color"](#4223-changing-the-text-color).

 ##### 4.2.2.2 The Scrolling View and Drawing the Text